Imagine a hospital that not only understands your questions and concerns, it can respond to them.

 How can I get involved?

 There are already a number of partners working to deliver the project.
-We are interested in hearing from businesses and organisations that have skills that could contribute to this project.
+We may still be interested in hearing from businesses and organisations that have skills that could contribute to this project.
 If you would like to discuss how you might get involved, please contact us.

-Cognitive computing has many applications across multiple areas.
-The Hartree Centre is working on a number of exciting applications for cognitive computing technology in different industries and sectors.
+Cognitive technologies have many applications across various industry sectors, within which the Hartree Centre is already working on a number of exciting applications.

 If you are interested in how cognitive computing could improve the way your business or organisation works, please contact us today.